adenhaus/f1-data-viz/README.md

   - Total races, wins, poles, points, podiums, championships won etc.
 - All-time rankings of top 50 drivers and constructors.
   - Most wins, points, races, championships won etc.
+- A world map of popular F1 tracks showing how many races have taken place at each.